BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Conclusions

 \section{Conclusions}

-Querying video for semantic information has become possible with recent advances in computer vision, but these models run as much as 10$\times$ slower than real-time.
-Additionally, deploying these models requires complex programming with low-level libraries.
-In response, we present a declarative language for video analytics, \fql, and \sn, a system that accepts, automatically optimizes, and executes \fql queries up to three orders of magnitude faster.
-We demonstrate that \fql can answer a range of real-world queries, of which we focus on exploratory queries in the form of aggregates and searching for rare events. \sn introduces new techniques based on AQP, Monte Carlo sampling, and rare-event simulation, and extends specialization to answer these exploratory queries up to three orders of magnitude faster.
-These results suggest that large video datasets can be explored with orders of magnitude lower computational cost.
+\begin{sloppypar} Querying video for semantic information has become possible with advances in computer vision.
+However, these NNs run up to 10$\times$ slower than real-time and requires complex programming with low-level libraries to deploy.
+In response, we present \sn, a optimizing video analytics system with a declarative language, \fql.
+We introduce two novel optimizations for aggregation and limit queries, which are not supported by prior work.
+These techniques can run orders of magnitude faster than baselines while retaining accuracy guarantees, despite potentially inaccurate specialized NNs.
+These results suggest that new classes of queries can be answered over large video datasets with orders of magnitude lower computational cost. \end{sloppypar}